patrickpichler/koney/docs/ALERT_SINKS.md

-# 🔔 Alert Export
+# 🔔 Alert Sinks

 When hackers access traps, Koney logs an event in the `alerts` container.
-You can also configure Koney to export these alerts to external systems.
-For this, you simply add an `DeceptionAlertExport` resource to your cluster.
+You can also configure Koney to send these alerts to external systems.
+For this, you simply add an `DeceptionAlertSink` resource to your cluster.

-ℹ️ **Note**: All `DeceptionAlertExport` resources and referenced `Secret` resources must be in the `koney-system` namespace.
+ℹ️ **Note**: All `DeceptionAlertSink` resources and referenced `Secret` resources must be in the `koney-system` namespace.
 Resources in other namespaces will be ignored.

-At the moment, we support exporting alerts to the following systems:
+At the moment, we support sending alerts to the following systems:

 - [Dynatrace Security Events](#dynatrace-security-events)